 Open not only to European Studies majors but also to any student interested in the intellectual and literary development of the West, from antiquity through the Middle Ages.
 Required of European Studies majors.

 Fall semester.
-Professor Doran.2015-16: Offered in Fall 2015
+Professor Doran.2016-17: Offered in Fall 2016

 In this course, we will discuss writings and art that have contributed in important ways to the sense of what “European” means.
 The course covers the intellectual and artistic development of Europe from the Renaissance to the 21st century.
 The course will use a chronological and/or thematic template that focuses on dominant and persistent preoccupations of the European imagination.
 We will study poetry, drama, the novel, the essay, painting, photography, and film.
 In the past, we have studied works by Cervantes, Shakespeare, Montaigne, Molière, Mann, Swift, Voltaire, Wordsworth, Austen, Marx, Flaubert and Tolstoy.
 We have looked at art ranging from Velásquez to Picasso, filmmakers from Chaplin to Godard.
 This course welcomes all students who enjoy studying literature and essays in depth, as well as those interested in the visual arts.
 Required of European Studies majors.

 Spring semester.
-Five College Professor Branson.2015-16: Offered in Spring 2016
+Five College Professor Branson.2016-17: Not offered

 (Offered as HIST 125 [EUP] and EUST 125.)
 This introductory survey covers Western, Central and Eastern Europe and the European parts of the Ottoman Empire during the period from approximately 1500 to 1800.
 It looks at the main political developments of the period, with special attention to court culture, rebellions and revolutions, colonial expansion and contraction, and the clash of states and empires.
 It examines new developments in long-distance trade, agriculture, industry, finance, warfare, media and the arts, and their impact on social life, politics and the environment.
 It looks at the emergent slave systems of Europe and her colonies as well as the Ottoman Empire.
 And it analyzes religious conflict and accommodation with respect to Catholics, Protestants, the Eastern Orthodox, Jews, Muslims and “non-believers.”
 The course aims to uncover the political, ethnic and religious diversity of Early Modern Europe as well as to plumb the roots of present-day conflicts and controversies about the historical definition of “Europe” and “Europeans.”
 Two class meetings per week.

 Spring semester.
-Professor Hunt.2015-16: Not offered
+Professor Hunt.2016-17: Not offered

 (Offered as HIST 130 [EU] and EUST 130).
 When one thinks of the First World War today, a few stock images tend to come to mind: trenches, mud, the machine gun.
 Yet this insular vision does not do justice to the immensity and complexity of the twentieth century’s first global conflict.
 This course aims to move beyond the conventional understanding of World War I by exploring its varied impact on Europe and the world.
 It examines how the war shaped the lives, beliefs, and emotions of people both on and off the battlefield, from European and colonial soldiers to politicians, civilians, and families.
 It also explores how the war has been commemorated, remembered, and studied, questioning whether later depictions of the “Great War” sufficiently capture the perspectives of those who lived through it.
 Through a close examination of the causes, course, and legacy of World War I, this course reflects upon the experience of modern warfare more generally.
 Readings and materials will be drawn from secondary and primary sources, including letters, diaries, memoirs, short stories, artwork, photographs, and films.
 Two class meetings per week.

 Limited to 35 students.
 Omitted 2012-13.
-Professor Boucher.2015-16: Not offered
+Professor Boucher.2016-17: Not offered

 (Offered as ARHA 146, EUST 146, and WAGS 113.)
 We begin with a long-standing Spanish obsession with dreams, analyzing images and texts by Calderón, Quevedo and Goya.
 We next will consider a range of dream workers from a range of cultures, centuries, and disciplines--among them Apollinaire, Freud, Breton, Dalí, Carrington, and Kahlo--as well as others working around the globe in our own time.

 Limited to 20 students.
 Spring semester.
-Professor Staller.2015-16: Not offered
+Professor Staller.2016-17: Not offered